biotcm/Intro2CompBio/README.md

 ### Introduction To Computational Biology
-_This is an undergraduate class about introduction to computational biology by Professor Shao Li._
+_This is an advanced undergraduate class about introduction to computational biology by Professor Shao Li.
+Students should know the junior probability and statistics, linear algebra, and basic calculas before choosing this class.
+The basic capacity for programming is required._
 TA: Songpeng Zu and Peng Zhang
 Created Time: 2015-08-24